 Just keep in mind, the code in the layer definition file runs at build/run time and so can't use the code in the layer itself.
 The layered, component framework you can use in build files reduces copying while improving customization potential for your builds.
 Layers make it easy to define simple modules - organized by file type or dependency rather than using a lot of project scaffolding.
 Modules are usually already organized by type so why not make them simpler?
 You'll end up with more modules that can be managed by more people.

 Complete Control Over Your Code

 StrataCode is more than just a build tool though.
 It's a complete code-processing environment with the ability to read and make incremental changes to your code.
-Unlike tools which manipulate your application's byte-code on-the-fly, you can debug the generated code and so can do more without creating crazy debugging scenarios.
-You have all of the runtime safety benefits of compiled Java code and avoid "untraceable code" side-effects created by some uses of aspect-oriented programming.
+Unlike tools which manipulate your application's byte-code on-the-fly, you can debug the generated code and so can do more and still easily debug it when it breaks.
+You have all of the runtime safety benefits of compiled, statically typed Java code and avoid "untraceable code" side-effects created by dynamic languages, aspect-oriented programming, mixins, and other approaches.

 Full IDE For Editing Build Files

 Layer's can include maven libraries in one of two ways.
 Your projects can use maven itself for builds and/or installs of dependencies, then just configure the layer to use the resulting .jar in the classpath.
-You also can use StrataCode's built-in support for maven repositories and POM files, eliminating the need to install maven and make better use of layers for customization.
-The layered approach also makes it easy to swap back and forth between source and compiled forms of different aspects of your projects through a central point - i.e. putting a src layer in front of a compiled one, or to move source between one git repository and another in a more compatible way.
+A lighter weight approach uses StrataCode's built-in support for maven repositories and POM files, eliminating the need to install maven and make better use of layers for customization.
+One interesting advantage of layers, is the potential to switch back and forth between source and compiled forms of different aspects of your projects through a central point - i.e. putting a src layer in front of a compiled one, or to move source between one git repository and another in a more compatible way.